UnwrappedDesign/oxbow/src/content/simple/pricing.md

 ---
 ## How it works
-After purchasing a license, you will receive an invite to our web app, granting you access to all components.
+After completing your license purchase, an email containing a link to our web app will be promptly sent to you, providing full access to all components.
 ---

 # Faq